EranGrin/vue-web-component-wrapper/plugin/README.md

 import { defineCustomElement as VueDefineCustomElement, h, createApp, getCurrentInstance } from 'vue';
 import { createWebComponent } from 'vue-web-component-wrapper';
 ```

-Next, create the necessary instances and use your plugin:
+2. **Set up the instances** and use your plugins.
+This is where you configure your Vuex store, Vue router, and other Vue plugins.
 ```javascript
 const pluginsWrapper = {
   install(GivenVue) {